exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 [Transactions](../architecture/transactions.md) resemble messages and perform atomic actions on the blockchain state.
-We have separated the code that configures transactions for our Timestamping service into a separate file - [src/transactions.rs][src/transactions.rs].
-The Timestamping service we are creating requires a single transaction type - adding timestamps to the blockchain.
+We have separated the code that configures transactions for our Timestamping Service into a separate file - [src/transactions.rs][src/transactions.rs].
+The Timestamping Service we are creating requires a single transaction type - adding timestamps to the blockchain.